greenboxal/doggohub/changelogs/archive.md

 - Link head panel titles to relevant root page.
 - Allow users that signed up via OAuth to set their password in order to use Git over HTTP(S).
 - Show users button to share their newly created public or internal projects on twitter
-- Add quick help links to the GitLab pricing and feature comparison pages.
+- Add quick help links to the DoggoHub pricing and feature comparison pages.
 - Fix duplicate authorized applications in user profile and incorrect application client count in admin area.
 - Make sure Markdown previews always use the same styling as the eventual destination.
 - Remove deprecated Group#owner_id from API
 - Show projects user contributed to on user page.
 Show stars near project on user page.
-- Improve database performance for GitLab
+- Improve database performance for DoggoHub
 - Add Asana service (Jeremy Benoist)
 - Improve project webhooks with extra data

 ## 7.7.2

-- Update GitLab Shell to version 2.4.2 that fixes a bug when developers can push to protected branch
+- Update DoggoHub Shell to version 2.4.2 that fixes a bug when developers can push to protected branch
-- Fix issue when LDAP user can't login with existing GitLab account
+- Fix issue when LDAP user can't login with existing DoggoHub account

 ## 7.7.1